gshanemiller/rdpmc/doc/pmu.md

     s+=1;
   }
   read PMU LLC hits/misses
-  printf("got s=%u\n", s);
 ```

-Theoretically the number of LLC accesses should be zero.
+Theoretically the number of LLC accesses should be zero because no memory was read/written.
 However, the actual reported numbers may bounce around not zero.
 Reading counters is efficient with the absolute minimum of overhead.
 However, setup (see MSR below) goes through expensive code that drags in memory accesses PMU sees.
+The CPU may (I have not checked the compiled code) have to do memory work for `i`.

 PMU metrics **are per HW core**.
 Therefore it's critical the code under test remains pinned to a single HW core.
 You can either run `taskset` to pin the entire the entire process to one core, or run the code in a pinned thread.
 Clearly, PMU metrics are not helpful if the test code bounces between cores: